Detail Design Inc.

 They implement and execute well construction according to the design standards and specifications.
 They are also required to troubleshoot operational and technical issues relating to the completion and workover process.
 Experienced professionals analyse completion or workover performance and recommend equipment or procedural changes.

-Tanker captains are responsible for navigating large container vessels that carry oil and gas from offshore platforms to port facilities and are paid salaries ranging from $75,000 to $170,000 a year.
+Tanker captains navigate large container vessels carrying oil and gas from offshore platforms to terminal facilities.
+They are paid salaries ranging from $75,000 to $170,000 a year.

-Their scope of work includes plotting the safest and most direct route between the offshore rig and mainland port facility and manoeuvring the vessel to avoid dangerous situations.
-They are responsible for the management and safety of the vessel at sea, as well as supervise cargo unloading at the port.
+Their scope of work includes plotting the safest and most efficient routes between the offshore platforms and mainland ports while manoeuvring the vessel to avoid danger.
+They also manage safety aboard the vessel, as well as supervise cargo unloading at the port.

 Marine engineers working on offshore platforms earn between $70,000 and $155,000 a year and are responsible for designing, installing and maintaining marine engineering systems on the platforms.